 Remote work is here to stay

 As we now move to the post-pandemic normal, most organizations have different plans.
-In fact, 57% of the sales leaders said their organisation’s sales model would be a hybrid one in the coming years.
+In fact, 57% of the sales leaders said their organization’s sales model would be a hybrid one in the coming years.

-Customers Expectations are very high
+Customer Expectations are very high

-Customer attitudes, behaviours and purchasing habits are changing.
+Customer attitudes, behaviors, and purchasing habits are changing.
 Consumers across the world are looking at products and brands differently.
 As they become more conscious of their purchases, 60-70% of the buying cycle is spent on online research and peer validation.
 As a result, face-to-face time for sellers has compressed, giving them limited time to influence buying decisions.
 To cut through the noise and make your product stand out, your sales teams need to provide differentiated value in every single conversation.

 Reps are not sales-ready